portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

 ## Keywords
 - The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 RFC2119 RFC8174 when, and only when, they appear in all capitals, as shown here.

-## camelCase
-- The naming convention for fields: MUST be `camelCase`.

 ## Open API versioning
 - MUST be `version 3.x`.
 - While we have chosen Open API version 3.